chef/chef-web-docs/.github/ISSUE_TEMPLATE/large-docs-project.md

 ---
 name: Large Docs Project
-about: Request for new, larg,e or recurring (multi-sprint) documentation work.
+about: Request for new, large, or recurring (multi-sprint) documentation support.
 title: ''
 labels: ''
 assignees: ''